VicSwain/BootCampA/13-ORM/01-Activities/06-Stu_Create-Read/README.md

 # 📐 Add Comments to Implementation of Sequelize Query Methods

-Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved/routes/api/bookRoutes.js).
+Work with a group to add comments describing the functionality of the code found in [Unsolved](./Unsolved/routes/api/bookRoutes.js).

 ## 📝 Notes

 Refer to the documentation:

 [Sequelize documentation on model querying basics](https://sequelize.org/master/manual/model-querying-basics.html)